-I believe in education.
-In all its forms.
+Education, I believe in you!
+In all your forms.
 Academia points out that the previous sentence lacked a predicate and its entourage of syntax buddies, and also that academia can’t point.
 Good point.
 But prose.
-Prose allows all, all grammar crimes and self-taught artistic freedom of a writer allows for unconventional sentence structures and personifications.
+Prose allows all, all grammar crimes and self-taught artistic unconventionalities.
 Education ≠ school.
-Education happens, willingly or unwillingly, all around us, in all of us, all the time, lifelong.
+Education happens – wittingly or unwittingly, willingly or unwillingly – all around us, in all of us, all the time, lifelong.
 Our teachers don’t always look like teachers: they can be social milieus, inner monologues, nature, culture, travel, or anything that makes the brain spin.
-It’s always good to know what the scholars have to say, but many of the most valuable lessons in life are taught one-on-one and hands on, oftentimes in a wrestling match involving some degree of pain.
+It’s always good to know what the scholars have to say, but many of the most valuable life lessons are taught by experience, one-on-one and hands on, oftentimes in a wrestling match involving some degree of pain.

-I think education empowers people to take agency, think critically, ask questions and have a choice in life.
-It is the key driver in a person’s intellectual development and, more importantly, character evolution.
-Academia traditionally feeds the intellect more, while social ties mostly enmesh our character.
-Both have their raison d'être and their own tools: school is institutionalized and measurable, while most other forms of education are highly individual and hard to track.
+Education, you empower us!
+To take agency, think critically, ask questions, and to have and make choices.
+You are the key driver in our intellectual development and, more importantly, character evolution.
+Academia traditionally feeds the intellect, while social ties enmesh our character.
+Both have their raison d'être and their own tools: school is institutionalized and measurable, while other forms of education are highly individual and hard to track.

-I doubt that the school system, albeit its utter importance, is up-to-date.
-I’m a big fan of the alphabet and simple math, but I think that ethics and character-building should occupy more space in classrooms filled with overly theoretic dust collectors?
+Education, keep up!
+The school system seems a little outdated.
+I’m a big fan of the alphabet and simple math, but why don’t ethics and character-building occupy more space in classrooms filled with overly theoretic dust collectors?
 Why don’t we get ahead of dangerous misconceptions, ideologies, and doctrines by discussing them out in the open at an early age?
 Not every home can provide a sound moral department the way a school can.
 It’s the ideal forum to lay the groundwork for a mentality of critical thinking and openness.

-I claim that nobody is born a racist, a bigot, or a homophobe and that we are talking nurture here, not nature.
-Such man-inflicted narrow-mindedness is not natural.
+Education, nurture us and make it healthy!
+None of us are born racists, or homophobes, or bigots.
+We are talking nurture here, not nature.
 No blue animal discriminates against green animals because of their skin color.
-It is within the empty space left by a lack of education that a person fails to understand the concept of one human species or the value of each single human life, and it is the wrong education of false doctrines that drains a young person's compassion for another, which naturally dwells in us.
+It is within the vacuum left by a lack of education that a person is susceptible to the campaigning of those who try to divide the indivisible, and it is the wrong education packaged in dangerous doctrines that infests a compassionate heart with hatred.
+Education should never narrow the mind, but always widen it.

-I trust that education will uncover the contradictions of religions and the wrongdoings of their abusive institutions with their divisive schemes, while acknowledging the peaceful teachings that unify them all: love and benevolence.
+Education, dig deep!
+Uncover the contradictions of all religions and the wrongdoings of their abusive institutions, and bring to light the peaceful teachings that unify them all: love and benevolence.

 you might also like or dislike...